reneop2007/CSC104W-/readme.txt

 Be creative and come up with the formatting (text, background, spacing) to make this jump out and catch a viewer's attention.

 Week 5
-Started final Project, did my notes and added new pages of Autoservicehtml, About.html, and Contact.html changed background color added new images
+Started final Project did my notes added new pages, changed background color added new images